India–Palestine relations: High level Diplomatic visits

+Incidents Involving Indians

+1986 Hijacking of Pan Am Flight 73

+Pan Am Flight 73 was a Pan American World Airways flight from Mumbai, India, to New York City, United States, with scheduled stops in Karachi, Pakistan, and Frankfurt, West Germany.

+On September 5, 1986, the Boeing 747 serving the flight was hijacked while on the ground at Karachi by four armed Palestinian militants of the Abu Nidal Organization.
+The aircraft, with 360 passengers on board, had just arrived from Bombay.
+A grand jury later concluded that the hijackers were planning to use the hijacked airliner to pick up Palestinian prisoners in both Cyprus and Israel.

+More than twenty passengers were killed during the hijacking, including nationals from India, the United Kingdom, Italy, Pakistan, and Mexico.
+All hijackers were arrested and sentenced to death in Pakistan.
+However, the sentences were later commuted to life in prison.
+Senior Purser Neerja Bhanot was shot dead and posthumously received four awards: India's highest peacetime award for bravery, the Ashok Chakra Award, the United States Special Courage award, and two awards from Pakistan, which were Tamgha-e-Pakistan, the fourth highest civil award from Pakistan for her efforts to save passengers' lives, and the Nishan-e-Pakistan.

-Death of Indian Ambassador in Palestine
+Death of Indian Ambassador in Palestine in 2022

 In August 2021, the Government of India appointed Mukul Arya, a career diplomat of the Indian Foreign Service, as its Representative to the State of Palestine, based in Ramallah.
 Arya previously served in key diplomatic postings, including Afghanistan, Russia, and Indonesia, as well as at India's Permanent Delegation to UNESCO in Paris.

 On 6 March 2022, Arya was found deceased at the official residence of the Indian mission in Ramallah.
 His sudden passing prompted condolences from both the Indian Ministry of External Affairs and the Palestinian Ministry of Foreign Affairs.
 Cause of death has never been disclosed.
-Palestinian officials assured full cooperation in the matter and praised Arya’s contribution to the strengthening of India–Palestine ties.
+Palestinian officials assured full cooperation in the matter and praised Arya's contribution to the strengthening of India–Palestine ties.